 - Surgical biopsy

 A callback usually means additional imaging.
-While most abnormal findings turn out to be benign, it is crucial to complete all follow-up procedures as recommended by your doctor.
+While most abnormal findings turn out to be benign, completing all follow-up procedures as recommended by your doctor is crucial.